May 2019 (Last updated in September 2019)

 The breakfast buffet was set up in Café Dauban.
 The selection was not the most elaborate, but the food looked good.
-We did, however, not eat breakfast here as Diamond members can also have breakfast in the Mediterranean restaurant Portobello.
+We did not, however, eat breakfast here as Diamond members can also have breakfast in the quieter Mediterranean restaurant Portobello.

 After some rather chaotic breakfast experiences elsewhere in the Seychelles, eating breakfast in Portobello was heavenly.
 At one point there were six other guests in the restaurant, but most of the time we had the entire place to ourselves.

 Breakfast was a la carte.
 Each morning freshly squeezed juice, coffee, fruit and a well-stocked bread basket were brought to our table before we ordered from the menu.
 We tried a few different dishes and were impressed every time.
 The service was also impeccable and made us feel like royals.

 The Hilton Labriz has several other restaurants and bars.
 Our favorite place to hang out in the evening was the beach restaurant, 4th Degree.
 Looking at the stars while having a few drinks was the perfect way to end the day.